-London loses position as top European stock market
+London loses position as most valuable European stock market

 London's FTSE 250 share index - which lists medium sized companies - has slumped by more than 17% over the last year as consumers and businesses struggle with rising inflation and higher interest rates.

-London's FTSE 100 index - which comprises larger companies - has largely remained flat throughout 2022 , although the index is skewed towards foreign firms and commodities which are generally more stable, including oil and mining.
+However, the FTSE 100 index, which comprises the biggest companies, has largely remained flat, although the index is skewed towards firms based overseas and commodities producers which have been boosted by soaring oil prices.

 According to Bloomberg, France's luxury goods makers helped to boost the overall value of the country's CAC 40 index of leading companies.

-LVMH, which owns the fashion brand Louis Vuitton, saw a revival in demand as China eased lockdowns and its shoppers returned to pre-pandemic habits.
+Shares in LVMH, which owns fashion house Louis Vuitton, have surged in the last six months as China eased lockdowns and its shoppers returned to pre-pandemic habits.

 Chinese shoppers accounted for around 35% of global demand for luxury goods before the pandemic, according to Bloomberg data.